clokep/relapse/docs/message_retention_policies.md

 Note that over every server in the room, only the ones with support for message retention policies will actually remove expired events.
-This support is currently not enabled by default in Synapse.
+This support is currently not enabled by default in Relapse.

 ## Note on reclaiming disk space